 Engaging shoppers is no longer as simple as greeting customers when they walk into a store.
 Today, the average consumer uses several devices and channels for a single transaction, and expects to receive a unified or “omnichannel” experience throughout the buying journey.
-The good news is that retailers are getting closer to bridging the gap between channels, although challenges remain.
-Here, we examine the current state of retail and the innovative approaches that are shaping future shopping experiences.
+The good news is that omnichannel retailers are getting closer to bridging the gap between channels, although challenges remain.
+Here, we examine the current state of retail and the innovative approaches that are shaping future user experiences and customer service.

 Premium jeans maker True Religion offers a wide range of denim in various washes, colors, and styles, but its stores are typically small boutiques with limited inventory.
-In the past, shoppers were simply out of luck if a specific item wasn’t in stock at a store.
+In the past, shoppers were simply out of luck if a specific item wasn’t in stock at a physical stores.

 But in the highly competitive retail space, True Religion can’t afford to turn customers away.
 It instead created an “endless aisle” solution, with help from Aptos and Formula 3 Group.
 Associates now wear Apple Watches embedded with an app called Band that integrates order management and mobile point of sales tools, as well as CRM and loyalty program data to deliver a more complete customer experience.

 Here’s how it works: Swiping a finger across the Apple Watch screen lets store associates access True Religion’s full inventory and filter it by size, style, color, or wash.
 Associates can then send the image of the merchandise from the watch to a large high-definition monitor for the customer to view.

 The image includes a barcode that can be scanned to complete the sale and items that are not in the store are shipped to the customer’s home.
 Consumers who have downloaded the app can also opt into alerting associates when they’ve entered a True Religion store to receive more personalized service.